chrislawbuary/CI_Project1/README.md

 #### Nav Bar / Menu
 ![Booking](assets/docs/booking.JPG)
 - I have added a booking widget from OpenTable [https://www.opentable.co.uk/widget/reservation/preview]
-- This ensures when a user visits the site, they have a quick and convienent way to book a table
+- This ensures when a user visits the site, they have a quick and convenient way to book a table

 #### Gallery
 ![Gallery](assets/docs/gallery.gif)
-- I initially planned for a seperate gallery page but when I came across this page [https://css-tricks.com/zooming-images-in-a-grid-layout/] I followed the steps to create my own move over zooming gallery.
+- I initially planned for a separate gallery page but when I came across this page [https://css-tricks.com/zooming-images-in-a-grid-layout/] I followed the steps to create my own move over zooming gallery.
 - This design taught me how to use custom variables within my CSS.

 #### Video and Controls